About Mill Falls

 Mill Falls is seeking Paraprofessionals to assist students with disabilities and support them in the public Montessori school environment.
 Under general supervision, the Paraprofessional assists teachers, program coordinators, and specialists in completing instructional and clerical duties and assignments involving students with mental, emotional, or multiple learning challenges.
 The Paraprofessional works with students whose IEP’s call for such support and performs instructional assignments, with minimal supervision, in comprehension and reinforcement of skills in language, reading, and math, as well as emotional, physical, and social developmental.
 The Paraprofessional works with Mill Falls’ Special Education Team in preparing and developing basic teaching materials, instructional aids, and other support materials.

-Type: Full time based on the school day and schedule.
+Position Type: Full time based on the school day and schedule.

 Qualifications: